fseek

 To move to a position before the end-of-file,

-a negative value in the offset
+a negative value in the offset must be passed and

-parameter must be set
+the whence parameter must be set

-to SEEK_END
+to SEEK_END.

 -